Shen-Lab/LDM-3DG/README.md

 ```

 ### Generating embedding for qm9 and drugs
-Download code from xxx (qm9 latent embeddings are included, but not drug)
+Download code and generated qm9 latent embeddings from xxx.
 ```
 cd ./e3_diffusion_for_molecules
 # qm9